canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q6/QuestionText.md

     - a `getIsSharp` method which returns the value stored in the **isSharp** attribute
     - a `setOutOfReach` method that accepts a `boolean` and uses it to set the value of the **outOfReach** attribute
     - a `getOutOfReach` method which returns the value stored in the **outOfReach** attribute
+    - Note that the setter methods should have a void return type.
     - a `toString` method which returns the string `"isSharp is x and outOfReach is y"` where x is the isSharp attribute and y is the outOfReach attribute.
     - All of these methods must be accessible from another class.